Skip to main content

 that no line-level edit can fix, and suggest how to address them.

-GPT-5: Clean edits, good explanations.
+GPT-5.5: Clean edits, good explanations, and it respects the instruction to edit rather than rewrite.
 The structural issues list at the end is consistently useful.
-Sometimes over-edits toward GPT-5's own register.
+Sometimes over-edits toward its own polished-neutral register, smoothing away voice the author chose on purpose.

-Opus 4.7: Best at detecting intentional stylistic choices versus genuine awkwardness — it edits the latter without touching the former.
-The structural issues analysis at the end is the most incisive of the three.
+Claude Opus 4.8: Best at detecting intentional stylistic choices versus genuine awkwardness — it edits the latter without touching the former.
+The structural issues analysis at the end is the most incisive of the three, and it preserves the author's voice rather than overwriting it.

-Winner: Opus 4.7 — The ability to distinguish intentional voice from fixable awkwardness is exactly what distinguishes a good editor from a rewriter.
+Winner: Claude Opus 4.8 — The ability to distinguish intentional voice from fixable awkwardness is exactly what distinguishes a good editor from a rewriter.

 15. Technical Explainer for a General Audience